 6: Chhukung (4,730 m.)

-From Dingboche to Chhukung, the trail then leads to an open rocky hill area nestled in the valley of the massive rock that connects Nuptse and Lhotse.
+From Dingboche to Chhukung, the trail leads to an open rocky hill area surrounded by the valley of the massive rock that connects Nuptse and Lhotse.
 It provided breathtaking views of Ama-Dablam since Ama Dablam is the most photographed mountain in Nepal.

 7: Chhukung—Imja Tse (Island) Peak Base Camp (4,970 m)